ts-safeql/safeql/docs/guide/configuration.md

 The shadow database is dropped and recreated every time ESLint initializes the query (When VS Code boots up, or when you run ESLint from the terminal).
 :::

-## Example 3: Multiple databases with a different connection URLs
+## Example 4: Multiple migration configurations

 ::: tip DEMO
 Check out [@ts-safeql-demos/multi-connections](https://github.com/ts-safeql/safeql/tree/main/demos/multi-connections) for a working example.